rkgofiitk/academic-issues.github.io/Topics/dataPrivacyAI.md

 society, and we are poorly equipped to take control.
 The Vatican has issued "the Rome call for AI ethics."
 Facebook's parent company, Meta, has donated millions to set up an Institute for Ethics in Artificial Intelligence at the Technical University of Munich.
 AI underlines "Surveillance
 Capitalism."
-In economics, surveillance capitalism refers to making profits out of personal demographics, including age, sex, height, weight, hobbies, health status, contacts, personal preferences, and so on.
+In economics, surveillance capitalism refers to making profits out of personal demographics, including age, sex, height, weight, hobbies, health issues, contacts, personal preferences, and so on.
 I consider the use of surveillance capitalism a euphemism for making profits by blackmailing.
 It is well known that the privacy rules of different countries are different.
 All social networking platforms, like Facebook, have some privacy agreements with users.
 However, these rules are location dependent.